 A CRM software that is feature-rich and versatile, EngageBay offers plenty of tools for marketing, sales, and customer support teams.

-The platform has a simple, easy-to-use interface with regular names for features like campaigns, email broadcasts, automation, etc.
+The platform has a simple, easy-to-use interface with simple names for features like campaigns, email broadcasts, marketing automation, etc.

-The design of the platform is easy on the eyes — users can switch between marketing and sales dashboards seamlessly.
+The design of the platform is easy on the eyes — users can switch between marketing, sales, and support dashboards seamlessly.
 All tools, with user guides, are available as part of a drop-down menu.

 #2.
 Convertkit vs Mailchimp vs Engagebay: Customer Support

 Convertkit’s Customer Support